OI-wiki/i18n/docs/topic/graph-matching/bigraph-match.md

 Because the length of augmenting path is odd, and the starting vertex of the path is either on the left or right, we first consider finding the augmenting path from the unmatched vertices on the left.

 Please note that because of the [alternating path](./augment.md), the odd-numbered edges on the augmenting path are all unmatched edges, and the even-numbered edges are all matched edges.
-So left-to-right are unmatched edges, and right-to-left are matched edges.
+So left-to-right edges are all unmatched, and right-to-left edges are all matched.

-So we define the **direction** for the bipartite graph, and the problem is converted to finding a directed path starting from a given vertex to a certain unmatched vertex in the directed graph, which is actually equivalent to whether the given starting vertex $s$ can reach the ending vertex $t$.
+So we define the **direction** for the bipartite graph, and the problem is converted to finding a directed path starting from a given vertex to an unmatched vertex in a directed graph, which is actually equivalent to whether the given starting vertex $s$ can reach the ending vertex $t$.

 This means that we can just do the DFS traversal from the starting vertex until a certain unmatched vertex is found.
 The time complexity for this step is $O(m)$ .

-When the augmenting path has not been found. we call the path we create the **alternating tree**.
+When the augmenting path has not been found, the path formed was called an **alternating tree**.

 > **alternating tree**: a tree whose root is an unmatched vertex.
-All root-to-leaf paths in an alternating tree are alternating paths with respect to M.  If we can add an unmatched vertex, other than the root, to an alternating tree, we have found an augmenting path.
+All root-to-leaf paths in an alternating tree are alternating paths with respect to $M$.
+If we can add an unmatched vertex other than the root vertex to an alternating tree, we have found an augmenting path.

 Because we want to enumerate $n$ points, the overall time complexity is $O(nm)$ .